 - Payment range

-Keep in mind, that in addition to seller paid costs, the seller may pay sales concessions on a purchase involving a VA loan.
-These concessions may go towards paying a Veteran’s debts, lease buyout, VA funding fee, or even down payment.
-Check out a recent article that describes how VA sales concessions can create an amazing strategy for a Veteran.
+Keep in mind that the seller may also pay sales concessions on a VA purchase in addition to closing costs.
+These concessions may go towards paying a veteran’s debts, lease buyout, VA funding fee, or even down payment.
+Check out a recent article that describes how VA sales concessions can create an amazing strategy.

-Hopefully understanding how to get a VA loan just got easier.
-More than likely, it has also brought up questions which are good.
+Hopefully the answer to the question “How do get a VA loan for the first time?” is clear.
+Give us a call!
 Our goal for our first time VA buyers is to provide knowledge throughout the home buying process.
 So, bring your questions, and we will provide the answers.
-In the end, we want to see a confident and successful first time homeowner!
+In the end, we want to see a confident and successful first-time homeowner!